HimplHeap Entailment

 Abort.

-A call to xsimpl extract at once all the pure facts and quantifiers from
+A single call to xsimpl extracts all the pure facts and quantifiers from

 Lemma xsimpl_demo_lhs_several : ∀ H1 H2 H3 H4 (p q:loc),